ovidijusku/portfolio/README.md

-## My "wannabe programmer" portfolio
+## My "wannabe Data Scientist" portfolio

 *"Everything on the Internet is true"* /Albert Einstein/